Thena03/ExcelEd/Lessons/Spreadsheet-Formatting/formatsettings.md

 insert example
 </div>

-<p class="font-semibold">Warning: Changing the regional format settings will automatically convert any existing values and formulas in your spreadsheet.</p>
+<strong>Warning:</strong>Changing the regional format settings will automatically convert any existing values and formulas in your spreadsheet.